3s1d/snes-skt3/README.md

 # Disclaimer
 - Do not violate any copyrights.
-- Don't ask me where to get the ROM
+- Don't ask me where to get the ROMs from.
 - ...